Grade 6 Social Studies – World Geography

 Grade 7 Social Studies – Ancient World History to 1500

 The course begins with a study of prehistory and early humans and continues with the ancient civilizations of the Middle East.
 Students then trace the development of civilization through the cultural and historical contributions of the early empires of Egypt, Africa, Greece, Rome and Asia.
 The course concludes with a study of the emergence of Modern Europe through the middle ages.
-The course focuses on the development of mapping and analytic skills, historical thinking, and increased cultural awareness.
+The course focuses on the development of mapping and analytic skills, historical thinking, use of primary sources, and increased cultural awareness.

-Grade 8 Social Studies – American History and Cultures
+Grade 8 Social Studies – American History